THIS COURSE IS ALREADY FILLED, BUT YOU CAN SIGN UP FOR ONE OF OUR OTHER COURSES AT HTTPS://LALI.TEACHABLE.COM

-Join us a live for a live, interactive online course with author Didi Pershouse (September 10, 12, 17, and 19*).
+Join us a live for a live, interactive online course with author and educator Didi Pershouse.

 A healthy soil sponge can soak up rain, store and filter water, and provide resilience for farms, towns, and businesses.
 Changes in land management can address interconnected issues like flooding, drought, wildfires, human health, and regional temperature shifts--at far less cost than we currently spend on fixing those problems.